sbdrchauhan/Intro-Git-and-Github/README.md

 You can clone the repository from the github to your local machine using https option (SSH is better) `git clone https:://web.url/to/github/repo`.

 To sync changes from local to GitHub:
-- git add <files>  // takes changed files to the staging area
+  * git add file_names // takes changed files to the staging area
-- git commit -m "message"
+  * git commit -m "message"
-- git push // to push all changes to remote repo
+  * git push // to push all changes to remote repo

 Use `git push` to push any changes from local repo to remote repo; and `git fetch` to sync changes from remote repo to your local repo.
 This action doesn't make any changes to the branch you are working on (you can manually merge changes to the branch).
 Some terminology people use-> **origin** generally refers to the repo of our local fork; and **upstream** refers to the original work.

 ## Forking a Project